saicOo/team-project-college-system/README.md

 - Go to the folder `team-project-college-system`

-- Run `composer install` on your cmd or terminal
+- Run `composer install` or `composer update` on your cmd or terminal

 - Copy `.env.example` file to `.env` on the root folder.